-MECA members continue to support CARB's ongoing efforts to set near-zero NOx standards for heavy-duty trucks, and the heavy-duty truck omnibus regulation is on the same timeline as ACT as both proposals are scheduled to be brought before the Board by mid-2020 and implemented along parallel timelines.
+MECA members continue to support CARB's ongoing efforts to set near-zero NOx standards for heavy-duty trucks, and the heavy-duty truck omnibus regulation is on the same timeline as ACT as both proposals are scheduled to be brought before the Board in summer 2020 and implemented along parallel timelines, beginning in 2024.
 The Low-NOx Omnibus and ACT regulations will affect the same vehicles and stakeholders, so we recommend that the emissions inventories and market analyses for these be considered holistically.
+In reviewing the regulatory impact analysis for the ACT Regulation, we found that it excludes well-to-tank criteria emissions.
+The reason for this assumption is not explicitly stated in the analysis, and the staff report would benefit from including the rationale behind making this assumption.
+This is especially important as the ACT Regulation and forthcoming Low-NOx Omnibus are scheduled to be implemented along the same timeline and would therefore be regulating trucks in the same market.